 Energizing Tooth Decay

 Studies show energy drinks corrode 3.1% of enamel on teeth.
 This decaying power comes from large amounts of citric acid, a flavor-enhancing preservative.
-This ingredient in particular can easily damage teeth.
+This ingredient in particular can easily damage teeth and cause faster tooth wear.
 So, routinely drinking energy drinks equates to bathing teeth in citric acid.
 Damaging or losing tooth enamel leaves teeth vulnerable to dental caries (cavities).
 The acid from energy drinks de-mineralizes enamel, allowing teeth to decay.
 Over time, saliva naturally fills cracks in enamel by replenishing minerals.
 However, when teeth were submerged in energy drinks, then in saliva, results showed teeth had difficulty recovering from prolonged exposure to citric acid.

 Cleaning Teeth after Energy Drinks